fredrikpersson92/minihass/README.md

-*Please note that this is very much a work in progress and many things are not perfect.
-Especially the backend theme :)
+*Please be aware that this project is still evolving.
+Some elements, especially the backend theme, may not be perfect. :)